gristlabs/grist-help/help/col-types.md

 The options under NUMBER FORMAT include:

-- `$`: Format for currency amounts.
+- `$`: Format for currency amounts, such as dollars or euro.
 Selecting the `$` will add a currency prefix, thousands separators, and default to 2 digits after the decimal point.
 It will also open a currency selector for international currencies.

   *![Format numeric](images/columns/columns-format-currency.png)*
   {: .screenshot-half }